-Furthermore, frozen arguments (see Section 4.4.9) are allowed for narrowing, as for rewriting.
-They are given the standard meaning of not allowing any narrowing step below such frozen arguments, just as in the context-sensitive narrowing of [91].
+Furthermore, frozen arguments (see Section 4.4.9) are allowed for narrowing, as for rewriting; see the rewrite theory LAST-APPEND of page 373 below for the functions append and last written in a functional-logic style.
+They are given the standard meaning of not allowing any narrowing step below such frozen arguments, just as in the context-sensitive narrowing of [93].